concord-consortium/littlechef-servers/README.md

     librarian-chef install

-Setup the `auth.cfg` file to know about your genigames.pem file.
+Setup your .ssh/config file.
+It needs to know the correct identify file (pem) to use with the servers.
+Mine looks like this

+	Host *.compute-1.amazonaws.com
+	  User ubuntu
+	  IdentityFile /Users/scytacki/Development/ec2/genigames.pem

 ### Setup a new lab.server